A.A. Chaudhuri is a former City lawyer. Born and raised on the south coast, she now lives in Surrey with her family.

 She trained as a solicitor at City firm Norton Rose, before going on to practise as a commercial litigator at two other City firms, Kendall Freeman and Travers Smith.
 She left law in 2008 to pursue her passion for writing.
 She also passed the NCTJ fast-track newspaper journalism course in 2010, in respect of which she was awarded The Oxford University Press Public Affairs Award for the most outstanding public affairs central government paper.

 The Scribe and The Abduction were published by Lume Books (formerly Endeavour Media) in July and December 2019.
 Both books have hit the bestsellers lists in the UK, Australia and Canada, with bestseller tags in Australia and Canada.
 They will also be published as audio books by Isis Audio in January and March 2021, read by David Thorpe.
 She currently has four other standalone crime novels in the pipeline.

 She has previously self-published two women’s fiction novels under the name Alexandra Sage: Love & Limoncello and the sequel Love & Loss.
 Love & Limoncello has sold more than ten thousand copies to date, reaching number 53 in the Amazon Kindle Bestsellers List in October 2014.

 She also contributed a short story, The Encounter, to LUME Books’ crime anthology Given in Evidence published in May 2020, and written many articles and short stories for The Crime Writers’ Association.

-In February 2021, Alex signed a two-book contract for two standalone psychological thrillers with HERA BOOKS, the first to be published in summer 2021.
+In February 2021, Alex signed a two-book contract for two standalone psychological thrillers with HERA BOOKS.
+The first, SHE’S MINE to be published in summer 2021.